About Us

 Karen O’Brien – Senior Vice President and General Counsel

-Karen O’Brien, Senior Vice President, leads Jefferson’s Emerging Accounts portfolio, a grouping of select large and independent agencies where Jefferson is performing and expanding service delivery, as well as serving as Jefferson’s General Counsel.
+Karen O’Brien is a Senior Vice President, leading Jefferson’s National Security and Civil Service division, as well as serving as Jefferson’s General Counsel.
 She is a government contracts attorney and recognized expert on procurement law.
 Leveraging her procurement expertise, Karen provides high-level acquisition assessment reviews, strategic assessments, and acquisition assistance to numerous federal agencies.

 Before joining Jefferson, Karen was Of Counsel to a small firm where she practiced government contract law, including contract administration matters, claims, disputes and bid protests.
 Prior to that, she managed the Government Contracts publications program of the George Washington University Law School.